© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill motte is a scheduled monument protected by Historic England under reference 1011868.
 View the official record →

-Castle Hill motte is a Norman defensive earthwork located in Lancashire, England, comprising a substantial mound characteristic of early medieval fortification design.
+Castle Hill motte is a motte-and-bailey earthwork located in Lancashire, England, representing a significant example of Norman military architecture from the eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011868.

 Castle Hill motte is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011868.